 Where a pitch is required, portal-frames can have a mono pitch, or can have a double pitch with a rigid joint at the apex.
 Other forms include; tied portal frames, propped portal frames and multi-span portal frames which can cover very large areas.
 Where the portal frame includes a pitch, the wider the span of the frame, the higher the apex.

 Our portal frame design includes the design of the portal frames and the purlins and cladding rails.
 It also includes the design of the gable framing, and stability bracing.
 It also includes the design of the foundations.

 We need the following information for a portal frame design:

-- Architectural layouts showing the span and centers of the frames and elevations showing the eaves and ridge height of the portal frames.
+Architectural layouts showing the span and centres of the frames and elevations showing the eaves and ridge height of the portal frames.

 The type of wall cladding.

 Details of any service loading which will be supported by the steel-work.